winterdouglas/HelloXamarinUITest/README.md

 # HelloXamarinUITest
-A small sample app that uses Xamarin UITests framework
+A small sample app that uses Xamarin UITest framework

 ### To run the tests on AppCenter Test